What to Know Before Buying an RV – Checklist

 You can inspect the gas box by your own means.
 However, the gas line and type of installation must be checked and certified by a specialist to detect leaks.
 The sole thing you can not check yourself is the gas pipes.
 They must be checked for leaks by a specialist.

 Ask the vendor if he could have the camper again reviewed by an authorized gas professional.
 If you’re renting in Europe or buying their campers purchasable, the inspection of the TÜV will suffice.
-Except for the gas pipes and therefore the gas box, you need to request a certification issued by an authorized and licensed technician.
+Except for the gas pipes and, therefore, the gas box, you need to request a certification issued by an authorized and licensed technician.

 The certificate issued by the aforementioned technician should state the vehicle number.